christianspecht/blog/src/content/posts/2014-06-13-building-a-pseudo-dynamic-tree-menu-with-jekyll/index.md

 	We'll come to the subitems later.

-0. The next line displays the link to the menu item.
+3. The next line displays the link to the menu item.
 	We're using the `navurl` variable from step 1 here, to determine whether the URL of the currently looped menu item is equal to the URL of the current page.
 	If yes, we'll display the link in bold because it's the link to the current page:

-	{% raw %}

 		<a href="{{ item.url }}">
 			{% if item.url == navurl %}